seattlefurby17/video-store-consumer/README.md

 - Be able to check in videos from the customer details page
 - Full CRUD for customers
 - Introduce scrolling pagination to dynamically load more videos when scrolling to the bottom (research!!)
+- Create tests for each component using previous projects and the [React Testing Library](https://testing-library.com/docs/react-testing-library/intro/) docs as a guide.

 ## Presentation Requirements